Macquarie-MEG-Research/coreg/README.md

 %
 % VARIABLE INPUTS (if using please specify all):
 % - do_vids         = save videos to file.
 Requires CaptureFigVid.
+% - weight_number   = how strongly do you want to weight the facial points?
+% - bad_coil        = is there a bad coil to take out?
 %
 % EXAMPLE FUNCTION CALL:
-% coreg_yokogawa_icp(dir_name,confile,mrkfile,mri_file,hspfile,elpfile,...
+% coreg_yokogawa_icp_adjust_weights(dir_name,confile,mrkfile,mri_file,...
-% hsp_points, scalpthreshold,'yes')
+% hspfile,elpfile,hsp_points, scalpthreshold,'yes',0.8,'')
 %
 % OUTPUTS:
 % - grad_trans              = correctly aligned sensor layout
 % - headshape_downsampled   = downsampled headshape (original variable name I know)
 % - mri_realigned           = the mri realigned based on fiducial points
 % - trans_matrix            = transformation matrix for accurate coregistration
+% - mri_realigned2          = the coregistered mri based on ICP algorithm
 % - headmodel_singleshell   = coregistered singleshell headmodel
 %
 % THIS IS A WORK IN PROGRESS FUNCTION - any updates or suggestions would be
 % much appreciated
 %